cheikhshift/configd-injector/README.md

 To access data, configd package has an exported variable named Settings with your configuration data with type `map[string]interface{}`.

 You must assert your types, Settings has type `map[string]interface{}`.
 The configd package features a set of exported helper functions to help with interface assertion.
-Here are a list of the configd package functions :
+Here is a list of the configd package functions :

 - func Int(i interface{}) int64
 - func Bool(i interface{}) bool